armory/docs/content/en/docs/installation/system-requirements.md

 ## Networking

+Pods in your Kubernetes cluster must be able to communicate with each other without restrictions.

-The ports for the API gateway (the Gate service) and the UI (the Deck service) need to be exposed.
+Additionally, the ports for the API gateway (the Gate service) and the UI (the Deck service) need to be exposed.
 All interactions with Armory Enterprise go through these two services.

 **Gate ports**